1. Scarlett was cast after filming began.

 Rhett’s iconic line, “Frankly my dear, I don’t give a damn,” was integral to the film.
 That line summed up Rhett’s defeat, and the years of suffering he’d endured both from Scarlett and himself, as well as the severity and finality of his exit.
 The censors finally agreed to allow the line after much convincing.
 Selznick insisted that the film would be a mockery if the line was changed to the preferred “My dear, I don’t care.”
 Selznick also pointed out that the actual dictionary definition of the word referred to nothing prurient, only recording it as “a vulgarism.”

-15. Atlanta went crazy for the film’s premiere.
+15. Atlanta went wild over the film’s premiere.

 Margaret Mitchell’s book had been a phenomenal best seller, and the film was hotly anticipated.
 Over a million people poured into Atlanta just to be in the festive atmosphere of the premiere.
 The Governor of Georgia declared the day of the premiere a state holiday, and the mayor of Atlanta organized three days of parades and parties.
 Citizens took to the streets in hoop skirts and top hats, celebrating what was to them the faded glory of their homeland.
 Tickets were scalped at $200 a head (in 1939 money).
 Attendees of the premiere included the Vanderbilts, the Rockefellers, the Astors, J.P Morgan, and all the Governors of what used to be the Confederacy.

-16. Hattie McDaniel became the first African-American to win an Oscar, but was banned from the premiere.
+16. Hattie McDaniel became the first Black actor to win an Oscar, but was banned from the premiere.

 None of Gone with the Wind’s black actors were allowed to attend the film’s Atlanta premiere.
 Hattie McDaniel, who plays Mammy, won an Supporting Actress Oscar for her performance.
 It is reported she sat at a segregated table in the back of the venue before and after her acceptance, and that her speech (which contains a cringe-worthy reference to being “a credit to her race”) was written by the studio.